How long should rub be on ribs before cooking?

 For the best results, a rub needs time to work its flavor magic.
 So how long do you leave dry rub on steak, chicken, turkey, or pork?
 Allow the BBQ rub to rest on the food 15 minutes to 2 hours (and up to several hours if you’ve got time) before cooking .

-What do you put on ribs before rubbing?
+What to put on ribs to keep moist?

 Should you dry rub ribs overnight?

 Can I Leave a Dry Rub On Ribs Overnight ?
 If you are using the dry rub recipe in conjunction with a bbq sauce, you only need to leave it on for about two hours.
 If you ‘re planning to enjoy the slab of ribs with purely the dry rub , overnight is best.
 You don’t want to go longer than overnight (10-12 hours) though.

 Do I need to wrap my ribs in foil?

 Ribs benefit greatly from a low-and-slow cooking method.
 For cook times longer than two hours, most meat will benefit from being wrapped in foil .
 For example, baby back ribs will take roughly four hours to cook while spare ribs will take closer to five but both should be wrapped after two and a half hours.

 How long should you marinate ribs with a dry rub?

 Instructions See note #1 on removing membrane from baby back ribs.
 In a bowl, add all of the spices.
 Tear two sheets of aluminum foil, long enough to pass the sides of each rack of ribs.
 Once the ribs have been rubbed, carefully wrap the aluminum foil closed.
 Place in the refrigerator and allow to marinate for 2 hours .